The Dapto TAFE campus has been slowly, but surely, systematically gutted by the NSW Government since the Liberal Government took power in 2011.

 Disturbingly, the Minister has since made clear that his Government will no longer be providing enrolment data for any individual college anywhere in New South Wales, keeping secret any further drops in numbers in coming years.

-The Minister has also confirmed that the Illawarra Institute Finance Unit which was on the Dapto TAFE campus has been closed down and relocated to West Wollongong TAFE.
+Services and courses were also hived off to other TAFE campuses in the region, including the Illawarra Institute Finance Unit which was on the Dapto TAFE campus but was closed down and relocated to West Wollongong TAFE.

 Over five years, Anna has fought for the Dapto TAFE campus.
 She’s been joined by the community and other local state and federal Labor MPs to demand the NSW Government guarantee the future of the campus and rule out any planned transfer of staff and functions operating at the campus to other TAFEs in the region.

 However, despite continual public denials by successive State Government Ministers since 2011, the Dapto TAFE campus continued to be gutted by the NSW Government.
 Rumours the Government planned to sell-off the campus were confirmed in late 2015.

 In January 2016, Dapto TAFE campus was closed.
 By then, a ghost campus, it saw 111 teaching staff slashed to zero; student enrolments of nearly 700 plummet to zero, and services transferred to other campuses.

 The removal of the Dapto TAFE campus signage in March 2016 represented the end of an era for education and vocational training in the area.